MRes and PhD students

 Developing a budget for your research is an important skill and these budgets should be discussed with your supervisor.
 An annual budget is developed and approved at the start of each year.

 Full justification is required for all funding requested, related to the aims and methods of your research.
-Your HDR (PhD) Project Budget must be submitted online via the HDR Project Budget system at:
+Your 2019 HDR (PhD) Project Budget must be submitted online via the 2019 HDR Project Budget system.

-The budget is approved by your supervisor and then the Department Manager.
+The budget is approved by your supervisor and then the School Manager.

-You must comply with the financial policies and procedures of the University and the Department.
+You must comply with the financial policies and procedures of the University and the School.

 External research grants